 panahuia (Osu13r)

 This painting from the Codex Osuna, folio 13 recto (or Image 28), shows a profile view of a Nahua man paddling a reddish-brown boat on some turquoise-blue water.
 The man wears a white shirt.
 He has black hair that just covers his ears.
 In the boat are three terracotta-colored ceramic jugs, each one with two short streams of water splashing out of the top.
 These little streams–also turquoise blue–have a line of current down the middle and a droplet at the upper end.
 Connected to the upper tip of the paddle (which is probably wooden) is a line connecting this scene with two horizontal rows of five small circles.
 They are also connected by a line to one another.
-This notation for the number 10 is explained in the Nahuatl text that ten men were required to transport by boat (panahuia) some water to Dr. Puga.
+This notation is referred to in the Nahuatl text as "matlactli acatl" (10 Reed, a date or a name).
+The nearby Spanish text also references the transport of [jugs of] water by boat for two leagues, from Colhuacan (or Culhuacan) to Iztacalco at the request of Dr. Puga (a Spanish overlord).
+The pueblo was unsure if they would be paid for this, and they were protesting.
+Note how the bundle is tied for ease of carrying.
 We are including this example of iconography to provide for comparisons with hieroglyphs.

 Stephanie Wood

-The fully conjugated verb in this text is conpanahuilia, adding an object, a directional, and an applicative at the end, which emphasizes that the men in the canoes had to take the water over to the Spaniard.
-The contextualizing image includes a place glyph for Colhuacan; perhaps the ten men were drafted for this labor from that town, which was on the lakeshore.
+The fully conjugated verb in this text is conpanahuilia, adding an object, a directional, and an applicative at the end.
 The root verb pano has several representations in this digital collection, some referring to crossing over water, such as a river.
 For other examples of Indigenous boats, see the glyphs for acalli.

 Stephanie Wood